solaranamnesis/Das-Ausland/1881/37/4/full-text-english.md

 Concerning the existence of channels, tubular penetration, and transverse-partition walls, these "organisms" of the meteorite will likely turn out to be recognized as inorganic formations just like the channels of the "intermediate skeleton" and chambering of the _Eozoon canadense_.

+The rectilinear channels existing in calcite crystals are familiar to all mineralogists, G. Rose has described them extensively.

 ...